 Depending on the scale of your infestation, the price varies, but we pride ourselves on offering a great value service.
-Contact us to find out how much it will cost to solve your mouse problem.

 If your business has come under siege from an infestation of mice then it’s time to call in the cavalry.
 Here at Direct Pest we handle everything from small pest problems to dauntingly large invasions, so that your business can keep running smoothly.
 Find out how Direct Pest can help your company today.

 Keeping the mouse out of your business’s house is an endeavour we take very seriously.
 Get them and keep them out too with supermarket pest control, office pest control, restaurant pest control and warehouse pest control.
 We have various other services alongside our commercial pest control solutions.